rtbrick/bngblaster/docs/_sources/routing/bgp.rst.txt

 BGP Sessions
 ~~~~~~~~~~~~

-Every BGP session is opened with the capabilities for the following
+BGP session are opened with the capabilities for the following
 address families:

 + IPv4 unicast
 + IPv4 labeled unicast
 + IPv6 unicast
 + IPv6 labeled unicast

+This can be changed using `family` configuration option.

 Limitations
 ~~~~~~~~~~~